GwendolyneFreddy/Infinity-Animations/README.md

   - Installation options have been moved into *infinityanimations-config-default.ini* file.
 If you want to modify them, please read this <a href="#config">chapter</a>.
   - ...
   - Split code into separate components libraries for more comfortable readability and maintenance. :wink:
-  - Moved components tpa files into new "*components*" sub-folder and kept functions and macros in "*lib*" folder.
+  - Moved components tpa files into new :file_folder: "*components*" folder and kept functions and macros in "*lib*" :file_folder: folder.
   - Commented code as much as possible.
   - Changed lines of code for further EE compatibility whenever possible, in particular the animations names have been harmonized.
+  - Re-format .log files entries to be more friendly readable.
   - ...
   - Coding simplification:
     - Used new and more efficient WeiDU functions (not released when Erephine wrote this mod) and got rid of deprecated functions (such as `DECOMPILE_BCS_TO_BAF` and `DECOMPILE_DLG_TO_D` replaced with `DECOMPILE_AND_PATCH`).